BunniMK/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?
     - The anonymous function inside.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    - The Math.random would run every time, giving the "newRoll" a different value.
 c.
 What is the lexical scope of `newRoll`?
+    - the return function inside the personalDice function

 ### Task 3 - Stretch Goals